Appealing an IRS Tax Bill

 - Did the IRS deny your Offer in Compromise?

-Here’s how to start an appeal to the IRS:
+Here’s how to start the appeal process to the IRS:

-After your meeting with us, the next step is to contact the local IRS Appeals office.
+After your meeting with us, the next step in the appeal process is to contact the local IRS Appeals office.
 You might be thinking that every IRS office is in cahoots with one another.
 Luckily, that’s not the case.

 The IRS Appeals office is independent from the IRS office and the IRS examiner who determined your tax bill.
 In fact, we make sure one of our tax attorneys is present whenever an Appeals officer meets with the IRS field office to discuss your case.